Resources & Publications

 Krieger, David; Spinde, Timo; Ruas, Terry; Kulshrestha, Juhi; Gipp, Bela

-A Domain-adaptive Pre-training Approach for Language Bias Detection in News Inproceedings
+A Domain-adaptive Pre-training Approach for Language Bias Detection in News Proceedings Article

 In: 2022 ACM/IEEE Joint Conference on Digital Libraries (JCDL), Cologne, Germany, 2022.